IAPO: Information-Aware Policy Optimization for Token-Efficient Reasoning: Empirical Study

 \subsection{Ablation Study}

 Here, we address \textbf{RQ2} by measuring the contribution of different components of our proposed \texttt{IAPO} using two variants: (1) \textbf{IAPO-NI}: removes the token-wise advantage assignment based on token informativeness level (the conditional MI term).
 (2) \textbf{IAPO-NE}: replaces the early-exit-based informativeness level estimator with next-token entropy reduction term, i.e., $H(o_{i,t} \mid q, o_{i, <t}) - H(o_{i, t+1} \mid q, o_{i, \le t})$, where the entropies are those of the LLM's probability distributions when generating $o_{i,t}$ and $o_{i,t+1}$ given $\{q, o_{i,<t}\}$ and $\{q, o_{i,\le t}\}$, respectively.
-We report Ratio@32 for these variants across all three datasets using Qwen2.5-0.5B-Instruct~\cite{qwen2.5, qwen2} in Fig.~\ref{fig:ablation}.
+We report Ratio@32 for these variants using Qwen2.5-0.5B-Instruct~\cite{qwen2.5, qwen2} in Fig.~\ref{fig:ablation}.
 We observe that: (1) \texttt{IAPO}'s token efficiency degrades when removing the informativeness level term or substituting it with next-token prediction entropies.
-(2) \textbf{IAPO-NE}, while less effective than \texttt{IAPO}, improves token efficiency compared to \textbf{IAPO-NI}, showing that incorporating conditional MI into token-wise advantage is promising, with various estimation methods offering different improvements.
+(2) \textbf{IAPO-NE} has higher token efficiency than \textbf{IAPO-NI}, showing that incorporating conditional MI is promising.